Former Greene County detective accused of lying about military service

 He also listed the chief executive officer for CampusSafe Solutions, which offers training seminars to school administrators and teachers, according to its website.
 It also shows him as the founder and chief executive officer for Firearm Training Specialist LLC in Graysville.

-Misdemeanor charges of falsely claiming to hold professional licenses, unsworn falsification to authorities and misrepresentation of member or veteran of military were filed Thursday afternoon at District Judge David Balint’s office in Waynesburg.
+Misdemeanor charges of falsely claiming to hold professional licenses, unsworn falsification to authorities and misrepresentation of member or veteran of military were filed at District Judge David Balint’s office in Waynesburg.

 Nease could not be reached for comment and no lawyer was listed for him in court documents.